jonsimonsen/Ramsetti/README.md

 # How to play
 Put all files in its own folder and open index.html in a web browser.

+# Version info
+The app is currently being developed.
+The settings are not supposed to resemble a real game yet.
+Levels are shorter to allow for quicker testing.

 # Issues
 -No option to move or rotate once a piece has touched another piece.
 -Some timing issues can result in overlapping pieces.